Do two-door cars cost more to insure?

 Why do two-door cars typically have more expensive car insurance than four-door models?

 Two-door cars are typically more expensive to insure because they tend to be sports cars, which are viewed by insurance companies as more likely to be in an accident or stolen.
+Cars with turbocharged engines are often common targets.

 Two-door cars are statistically most often driven by young, single male drivers who take more risks on the road.